 A growing variety of individuals and organisations are adopting purpose-drivennes, self-organising and decentralized leadership as operational models that aim to create a more sustainable future.
 These models are often affiliated with participatory cultures, where individuals do not act as consumers only, but also as contributors, and are used both in support of and in resistance to traditional market capitalism.

-To understand this phenomenon and it's potential for various communities, members from Burning Stories team will host a science-driven conference after the COVID-19 crisis at Aalto University, Design Factory in Helsinki, with a theme:
+To understand this phenomenon and it's potential for various communities, members from Burning Stories team will host a science-driven conference after the COVID-19 crisis and other stuff (likely late 2024), with a theme:

 Participatory Cultures and Capitalism: A challenge or a symbiosis?